darklaunch/darklaunch.com/blog/2017/04/08/python-sort-an-ordereddict.md

-Sort an unordered dictionary in python using sorted.
+Sort an unordered dictionary in python using the `sorted` function.

 ```python
 >>> from collections import OrderedDict